Representation Learning for High-Dimensional Data Collection under Local Differential Privacy: Experimental Setup

-For MNIST, we use a VLM encoder network with 3 hidden layers of size \{400, 150, 50\}, and a decoder network with 3 hidden layers of size \{50, 150, 400\}.
-For Lending Club, we use a VLM encoder and decoder network with 2 hidden layers of size \{500, 500\}.
-For the the latent level classifier we used a network with 1 hidden layer of size 50 and for pixel level classifier we use a network with 3 hidden layers of size \{400, 150, 50\}.
+For MNIST, we use a V-RLM encoder network with 3 hidden layers of size \{400, 150, 50\}, and a decoder network with 3 hidden layers of size \{50, 150, 400\}.
+For Lending Club, we use a V-RLM encoder and decoder network with 2 hidden layers of size \{500, 500\}.
+For the classifier, we used a a network with 1 hidden layer of size 50.

+For CIFAR-10, we use a pre-trained ResNet-18 model for our encoder, followed by a final hidden layer of size 32.
+To classify the C-RLM representations, we used a simple logistic regression classifier.

+When training the C-RLM, the $B$ images in each minibatch are augmented twice via randomly sampled transformations, to form $2B$ positive pairs and $2(B-1)$ negative pairs.
+Following \citet{Chen2020}, we use the following transformations: \begin{itemize} \item Random cropping and resizing to 224x224, \item Random flipping with probability 0.5, \item Colour jitter applied with probability 0.8, \item Conversion to grayscale with probability 0.2. \end{itemize}

+\textbf{Computational Cost:} All experiments in this paper were trained on a single NVIDIA RTX 2080-Ti GPU.
+For V-RLM experiments, training took under 1 hour, except when a two stage process was used to train the parameters of the encoder under CDP, as in Appendix~\ref{appendix:cdp_data_collection}.
+In this instance, training time varied significantly with DP-Adam hyperparameter choices, but took under 30 minutes for all MNIST experiments and under 3 hours for Lending Club.
+For C-RLM experiments, performance improved significantly with further training epochs, but no C-RLM was trained for more than 12 hours on a single GPU.
+To train the classifier on private data took under 10 minutes.